peteroupc/peteroupc.github.io/randomfunc.md

 >         number = 0
 >         // If index 0 was chosen, sample from the mean 1 normal
 >         if index==0: number = Normal(1, 1)
->         // Else index 1 was chosen, sample from the mean -1 normal
+>         // Else index 1 was chosen, so sample from the mean -1 normal
 >         else: number = Normal(-1, 1)
 >
 > 2. Choosing a point uniformly at random from a complex shape (in any number of dimensions) is equivalent to sampling uniformly from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the content of each simpler shape).
 (Content is called area in 2D and volume in 3D.)
 For example, a simple closed 2D polygon can be [**_triangulated_**](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into [**triangles**](#Random_Point_Inside_a_Triangle), and a mixture of those triangles can be sampled.<sup>[**(10)**](#Note10)</sup>